Home Owner Grant for Seniors

 The home owner grant reduces the amount of property taxes you pay each year on your principal residence.

-If you’re a senior aged 65 or older and you meet certain requirements, you may be eligible for the additional grant of $275 on top of the regular grant of $570.
-The total grant amount for seniors aged 65 or older is $845 in the Capital Regional District, Greater Vancouver Regional District and the Fraser Valley.
+If you’re a senior aged 65 or older, your property is assessed at $1,650,000 or less and you meet certain requirements, you may be eligible for the additional grant of $275 on top of the regular grant of $570.
+The total grant amount for seniors aged 65 or older is $845 in the Capital Regional District, Metro Vancouver Regional District and the Fraser Valley.
 For all other areas of the province, the total grant amount for seniors aged 65 or older is $1,045.

 You must pay at least $100 in property taxes before claiming the home owner grant to help fund services such as road maintenance and police protection.